Why ASIC Asks for More Proofs in AFSL Applications: A Guide for Applicants

 Part B Proofs: Demonstrating Licensee Capacity

-Examples of Part B proofs include:
+Examples of Part B proofs included:

 Proof NumberProof NameSummary